 - Applicants should negotiate the costs of instruction and related training materials with training vendors to ensure that proposed costs are reasonable and necessary.

-- General Program award recipients will not be considered for new grants until two years have elapsed from the completion of training funded by prior grants.
+- General Program award recipients will not be considered for new grants until one year has elapsed from the completion of training funded by prior grants.

 - Training programs must be completed within two years.
 Technical assistance projects are not expected to exceed six months.